PBrunot/StenturaArduino/README.md

 # StenturaArduino

-Implement stentura SRT 200 stenograph machine serial protocol on arduino
+The goal of this project is to make a US Stentura 200 SRT stenograph machine compatibile with italian stenotype system.
+Since I was not able to reverse engineer RS232 pin layout, I used an Arduino Micro to interface switches and convert data.
+I did not implement the Stentura SRT Protocol, but a simpler one used by WinSteno 2000 softare.

 # Why this project?

-I bought a used stentura SRT 200 on ebay and I need to remap steno keys for italian language and make it work with PC steno software, like plover.
+I bought a used stentura SRT 200 on ebay and I need to remap steno keys for italian language and make it work with PC steno software, like plover or WinSteno 2000.

-Remapping the keys is just a substitution scheme, so it could be done at PC level.
+Since remapping the keys is just a substitution scheme, so it could be done at PC level.
 However the dictionaries used by PC steno software needs to be updated for the new map.

 I was not able to use the serial comunication, so I went for hardware interface with Arduino.

-# Documetns
+# Documents

 Reverse engineer serial pin layout
  > does not work maybe custom voltage are used?